 Consider the following example.
 Suppose the payoff to asset A was equal to the sum of normally-distributed payoffs from two uncorrelated assets B and C. If investors purchase information about the current-period payoff to A, but not information about B and C, then when A's payoff rises, investors will attribute some of the increase to B and some to C. Because they infer that the valuations of both assets rose, both prices will rise.
 If A's payoffs fall, the price of B and C will both fall.
 Prices of B and C will covary, even though investors know their payoffs are uncorrelated.
-The common source of information used to price B and C causes apparent excess covariance in their prices.
+The common source of information adds a new common shock in the prices of B and C, which causes apparent excess covariance in their prices and their returns.